byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 See what other commands you can add to reduce the latency.
 Play around, see what makes things better and worse.
 Try to get the latency as low as you possibly can.

-Watch your resources to ensure that you don't exeed the amount of resources available on the board that was selected for this solution.
+Watch your resources to ensure that you don't exceed the amount of resources available on the board that was selected for this solution.

 **Additional Notes**

-Some optimizations that can be done aren't in pragmas or directives, but changing the code itself.
-Feel free to play around with the written code, but be sure to run C Cimulation to ensure that the code is still working correctly.
+Some optimizations that can be done aren't in pragmas or directives but changing the code itself.
+Feel free to play around with the written code but be sure to run C Simulation to ensure that the code is still working correctly.
 It doesn't matter how fast the code runs if it doesn't work right.

 If you would like to try a new optimization but don't want to lose what you have, you can create a new solution.
 To do this, select *Project* from the top tool bar and then *New Solution*.
 This new solution will appear in the Explorer drop down menu on the left.